 You’re also able to invest in property using your Self-Managed Super Fund (SMSF).

-There’s potential to hold a lot of wealth in property over the course of your lifetime.
+Investing super in property has the potential to hold a lot of wealth over the course of your lifetime.
 This article aims to provide you with information about how you can create an SMSF structure that allows you to do that.

 Why Invest Using an SMSF in the First Place?